 SCOTT SIMON, HOST:

 Of course, Egypt has a new president - an Islamist from the once-banned Muslim Brotherhood.
-Mohamed Morsi took the oath of office in Cairo today, a day after appearing at Tahrir Square to proclaim that the people are the real source of power, not the generals and the supreme military council.
+Mohammed Morsi took the oath of office in Cairo today, a day after appearing at Tahrir Square to proclaim that the people are the real source of power, not the generals and the supreme military council.
 NPR's Peter Kenyon reports from Cairo that despite the swearing-in ceremony, Mr. Morsi may not have really taken hold of the reins of power.

-PRESIDENT MOHAMED MORSI: (Foreign language spoken)
+PRESIDENT MOHAMMED MORSI: (Foreign language spoken)

-PETER KENYON, BYLINE: Mohamed Morsi took the oath of office before the constitutional court instead of the parliament, because right now Egypt doesn't have a parliament.
+PETER KENYON, BYLINE: Mohammed Morsi took the oath of office before the constitutional court instead of the parliament, because right now Egypt doesn't have a parliament.
 It was dissolved by the military council, which took for itself both legislative and most executive authority.
 The swearing in was a tightly-controlled affair, which some saw as fitting for a largely symbolic transfer of power.
 There's no clear indication yet when full executive powers will be returned to the presidency and when there will be a parliament capable of passing new laws and a constitution to guide them.

 (SOUNDBITE OF CROWD CHANTING)

 KENYON: For many Egyptians, the real swearing-in occurred yesterday in Tahrir Square, where Morsi recited the same oath before thousands of cheering supporters.